 - Practice gratitude.
 Whether it’s writing down a list of things that make you grateful each day or week, or asking that employees share something they’re grateful for during monthly meetings, practicing gratitude helps shift negativity into positive thinking and improves mental wellness overall.

 - Practice self-care and encourage others to do the same.
 This can mean anything from taking a personal day to avoid burnout, or asking for help with difficult tasks.

 - Ask employees how they’re doing and feeling.
 Really listen to their answers.
 Listen for the overarching themes of their concerns, such as burnout or loneliness.

-This could be the mantra for 2020, a year where being uncomfortable has been the norm.
+The mantra for 2020 could be ‘get comfortable being uncomfortable”, as it’s been a year where being uncomfortable has been the norm.

 Talking about mental health is still considered taboo.
 Whether or not you’re comfortable sharing your own struggles, most people find that vulnerability makes them uneasy.
 It can also be difficult as a leader to cross the boundary between professional and personal into something that’s often deeply private.

 However, in times of crisis, it’s our humanity that is most valuable to employees.
-Your employees will appreciate your candor and understanding.
+Your employees will appreciate your candour and understanding.

 In order to recognize which employees are struggling with mental health issues, it’s essential that you know your people.
 You won’t be able to tell if something is wrong if you don’t know someone’s normal behaviour or attitude.

 A big part of getting to know people is learning how to listen effectively.
 As leaders, we tend to be solutions-orientated.
 While this makes us good at our jobs, it can sometimes lead to trying to fix things for employees, rather than allowing them to express whatever it is that they’re feeling.
 If you find yourself wondering what you’re supposed to do about what they’re sharing with you, you’ve stopped listening.